ngaut/stackvm/spec.md

 - **Sequence Numbering**: Ensure that `seq_no` values are unique and sequential within the plan.
 - **Variable Naming**: Use descriptive variable names to make the plan readable and maintainable.
 - **Control Flow**: Use `jmp_if` and `jmp` instructions to create conditional logic, manage execution flow, and implement loops effectively.
+- **Final answer**: The name of output var of The last instruction MUST be "final_answer"

 ## 8. Example Plan
 **Goal**: Provide best practices for optimizing TiDB performance for a high-volume e-commerce application, considering the latest stable version of TiDB.